Jump to Recipe

 While charcoal fired beef kebabs paired with mezcal seemed like the perfect first course to the desi in Saptarshi and me, in retrospect we should have probably started with something lighter...

-Kebabs however, do hold a special place on the Pakistani table (see our menu planning guide).
+Kebabs however, do hold a special place on the Pakistani table (see this menu planning guide).
 While at home, kebabs will typically be pan-fried, here we served a grilled version to pay homage to Pakistani BBQ.

 If you ever visit Pakistan, don't leave without having BBQ (sorry vegetarians).
 Pakistanis across regions take special pride in their meats, either slowly roasted or fired up on the grill.